isomerpages/mlaw-rom/_information-for-moneylenders/0-information-for-moneylenders.md

 i) Online at https://sso.agc.gov.sg/Act/MA2008; and

 ii) Toppan Lee Fung Pte.
-Ltd. Legal Publishing (website:www.toppanleefung.com/webshop)
+Ltd. Legal Publishing <br> (website:www.toppanleefung.com/webshop)

 **2. How do I apply for a moneylender’s licence?**<br>
 Please note that there is currently a suspension in the processing of applications for new moneylender licences.
 Please [click here](https://www.mlaw.gov.sg/content/minlaw/en/news/announcements/the-registry-of-moneylenders-notice-dated-12-mar-2012.html) for more information.